mikhailshilkov/mikhailio-hugo/content/2020/06/eliminate-cold-starts-by-predicting-invocations-of-serverless-functions/index.md

 The sweet spot of the suggested policy is applications with relatively regular intervals between invocations below several hours.
 I think the practical effect of the strategy might still be limited.
 Here are some concerns that I see.

+*The authors reviewed my questions and provided their answers, which I'm including in the text below.*

 #### Who benefits?

 Not every serverless function is sensitive to cold starts.